brendanyaswa/yolo/explanation.md

 Issues debugged:

-Port not reachable: Fixed by binding to 0.0.0.0 in React and Express.
+Port not reachable

 Authentication failure while pushing to DockerHub: Resolved by generating a personal access token and using it in docker login.

 #  Good Docker Practices

-Image Tags: Used version tags such as brendanyaswa/yolo-client:1.0.0 and brendanyaswa/yolo-backend:1.0.0 instead of latest for clarity and reproducibility.
+Image Tags: Used version tags such as brendanyaswa/yolo-client:1.0.1 and brendanyaswa/yolo-backend:1.0.1 instead of latest for clarity and reproducibility.

 Layer Caching: Installed dependencies before copying the full app to benefit from Docker layer caching.